Fiona Sze-Lorrain: Editor

 She is a cofounder of Cerise Press (2009–13), a corresponding editor of Mānoa (2012–14), and an editor at Vif Éditions.

 Residencies and fellowships

 The recipient of fellowships from Yaddo, Ledig House, and the Helene Wurlitzer Foundation, among others, she is the inaugural writer-in-residence at MALBA in Buenos Aires.
 She has also been a visiting poet at various colleges and universities in United States and Europe.
 She is a 2019-20 Abigail R. Cohen Fellow at the Columbia Institute for Ideas and Imagination.

 Music

 As a classical zheng harpist, Sze-Lorrain has performed worldwide since 2003.
 Her concert venues include Carnegie Hall, Lincoln Center, Merkin Hall, World Music Hall of Wesleyan, Maison des cultures du monde, UNESCO, among numerous others.
 She has served as a festival and competition judge.

+Sze-Lorrain adapted and arranged (for zheng’s duet with erhu) Shigeru Umebayashi’s theme music of Wong Kar-wai’s In the Mood for Love.

 Personal life

 Sze-Lorrain lives in Paris with her husband Philippe Lorrain, cofounder of the French magazine Interférences (1974–1982), art director and independent publisher.